Intervention/docs/image/v4/modifying-images/resizing.md

 then positioned on the original and cropped before being resized to the desired size from the arguments.

 This method requires both width and height arguments.
-You can optional specify a alignment position to determine which part of the image should remain in focus.
+You can optionally specify an alignment position to determine which part of the image should remain in focus.

 #### Parameters